elibtronic/2025_state_of_scholarly_communication/README.md

 #### Outreach for Open Access!

 The library is developing a program to contact Brock affliated authors of these **188** articles to encourage them to submit an eligible version into the Brock Digital Repository to achieve Open Access.
-All researchers will need to is copy and paste the DOI of their paper and upload a PDF copy to a [form]().
+All researchers will need to is copy and paste the DOI of their paper and upload a PDF copy to a [form](https://researchguides.library.brocku.ca/getting-your-research-out/depositing-open-access).

 ![Share Your Papers](syp_form.png)

-If you published recently and fall in this category of Closed, expect an email soon with more details about this project.
+If you published recently and fall in this category of **Closed**, expect an email soon with more details about this project.

 ## APCs